Mary's Prayer

 "Mary's Prayer" is the debut single by Scottish pop/rock group Danny Wilson.
 Included on the group's 1987 debut album Meet Danny Wilson, "Mary's Prayer" became a top ten hit in Britain and Ireland, and was a top 40 hit in the US.

+The music video for "Mary's Prayer" was directed by Su Huntley and Donna Muir.